KushajveerSingh/personal-website/docs/internal/projects.md

 -   Phones can't be flipped to have header on the charge side, which is annoying in some cases when you need to use charger.
 -   Create app to enable this flip.
 Check this tool as [reference](https://play.google.com/store/apps/details?id=com.pranavpandey.rotation).

+## How To Use Website

+-   Have a tutorial button on website to show how to use it.
+-   It opens popovers with button for next/previous and close.
+Including table of contents to jump to certain sections.
+-   The tutorial spans multiple urls.
+-   The tutorial further includes transition periods that require users to press buttons, use the website.